 3. When first diamonds in the 1860s in New Rush, and then gold in the 1880s on the Witwatersrand, were discovered, what has been referred to as a ‘minerals revolution’ occurred.
 Erupting into the midst of a largely pastoral and stockholding economy, highly capital intensive economic developments took place in what rapidly become enclave economies centring on these two places.
 The availability of paid work attracted a migrant black labour force wanting to purchase specific kinds of goods and so willing to work away from home for short-run periods of time; and an increasingly intensive use of labour developed, with technological and organisational developments leading to workers living in compounds and the confinement and close regulation of their labour.
 Huge numbers of both white and black miners were attracted from many different parts of the world, and also from within southern Africa, with the institutionalisation of ‘race’ as well as labour hierarchies over time.

 4. Soon the quintessentially modern cities of Kimberly and Johannesburg mushroomed, characterised by mobilities, the comings and goings of diverse people from many different parts of the world including different parts of southern Africa, and flows of money including in international transfers to European money markers; and they also experienced equally rapid growth of populations.
 This was the context in which the so-called ‘Randlords’ came to play the part they did, as much constrained by circumstances as by choice to become entrepreneurial in particular ways.
 Cecil Rhodes is usually seen as the archetype.
-However, perhaps this is rather misleading, for others of the ilk – including Barney Barnato, Alfred Beit, George Farrar, Lionel Phillips, Julius Porges and so on – all had rather different business and political careers.
+However, perhaps this is rather misleading, for others of the ilk – including Barney Barnato, Alfred Beit, George Farrar, Lionel Phillips, Julius Porges, George Albu and so on – all had rather different business and political careers.

 5. A conceptual framework drawn from the work of Norbert Elias is being used to explore the phenomenon of the Randlords, including ELias’s ideas about figuration, the established and outsiders and ratios of power, using letters and other ‘documents of life’ as the source material.
-A test case – and a useful counterpoint to the dominance of Rhodes in the relevant literature – involves George Farrar, whose remaining papers are being explored in depth, along with two other related collections.
+A test case – and a useful counterpoint to the dominance of Rhodes in the relevant literature – involves George Farrar, whose remaining papers are being explored in depth, along with some related collections.